- Eligibility & Coverage

 How will the department know if the employee has been approved for Duke disability?

 Human Resources will send to the department the payroll form to complete to place the employee on an approved disability leave.
-The completed form is returned to Sonya Stewart in Human Resources.
+The completed form is returned to the Disability Analyst in Human Resources.